typicalday/dogen-firebase-extensions/dogen-cms/PREINSTALL.md

 https://firebase.google.com/docs/extensions/publishers/user-documentation#writing-preinstall
 -->

-Use this extension to send a friendly greeting.
+Use this extension to integrate Dogen's Firestore CMS.

-When triggered by an HTTP request, this extension responds with your specified friendly greeting.
+This extension provides support for:
+ - Allowing you to list and modify Auth users in the accounts section.
+ - Allowing you to modify remote config parameters.

+For more information, visit the [Dogen website](https://dogen.io).

 <!-- We recommend keeping the following section to explain how billing for Firebase Extensions works -->
 # Billing